How to Shop for Medicare Supplements

 - If you have a Medicare Advantage Plan, you can switch to a Medicare supplement, but make sure you can leave the Medicare Advantage Plan before your supplement policy begins.

 - Pre-existing conditions can become an issue if you switch plans.—If you enroll in your supplemental insurance plan at the time you first become eligible for Medicare, pre-existing conditions aren't an issue.
 If you wait or you don't like your insurance provider and decide to switch later, you may run into health questionnaires and potential waiting periods.

 - Best time to buy a Medicare supplement

 Request your Medicare Options Guide

 Understanding all the coverage options available may feel confusing.
-Download our Blue Cross and Blue Shield of Nebraska Medicare options guide to review different products that are available and learn more about important dates to remember.
+Download information from Blue Cross and Blue Shield of Nebraska about Medicare options, important dates to remember and more.